irfansmfirdaus/Code-Meteorology/README.md

-# Thesis_AtmSci_py

-Python code from my Thesis research in Atmospheric Science, Bandung Institute of Technology, Indonesia.
+# Code for Analyzing and Interpreting Atmospheric Science Data